Salt & Soil

 £5.00 plus £2.50 p&p (UK) delivery within 5-7 days

 Here are the anthologies I am published in, with Salt & Soil.
-It’s been a while since I submitted to any publications.

 The first four lines of ‘The Herrin Trail’ are carved in stones and set in the ground beside the interpretation board that contains the complete poem, near the sculpture by Gardner Molloy, ‘The Creel Loaders’ in Victoria Street, Dunbar.